-I usually write about cycling here, but I generally make it no secret that I’m a wannabe foodie.
-1 Great food is sometimes about simplicity, and other times it’s about depth and flavor combinations.
-I was recently at Osteria Mozza in Los Angeles2 where I had a squid ink pasta with Dungeness crab, sea urchin, jalapenos, all bathed in great olive oil and sea salt.
+I usually write about cycling here, but I generally make it no secret that I’m a wannabe foodie. ((My other blog is a food blog)) Great food is sometimes about simplicity, and other times it’s about depth and flavor combinations.
+I was recently at Osteria Mozza in Los Angeles (( Osteria Mozza is a partnership with celebrity chef Mario Batali)) where I had a squid ink pasta with Dungeness crab, sea urchin, jalapenos, all bathed in great olive oil and sea salt.
 This is not something I would have put together at home, but it was absolutely splendid.

 Here’s the point.
 Sometimes one dimensional, single flavor, simple items are delightful.
 But sometimes you just have to put things together that nobody really wants and expects to create delightful experiences.
 HR is a silo, and within HR, we have silos.
 Payroll hates HR (rightfully so), the comp guys think they are so much more analytical than the rest of us (they are), the talent guys are naturally cross functional but somehow still don’t collaborate well.